usnistgov/FIPS201/_FIPS201/authentication.md

 The following steps **SHALL** be performed for unattended authentication using biometric data:

 - The CHUID or another data element[^expired] is read from the card.
 The signature of the CHUID or another data element is verified to ensure that the card has not expired and that the card comes from a trusted source.
-- The cardholder is prompted to enter a PIN, activating the PIV Card.
+- The cardholder is prompted to enter a PIN to activate the PIV Card.
 - The biometric data record is read from the card.
 - The signature on the biometric data record is verified to ensure that the biometric data record is intact and comes from a trusted source.
 Note that the signature verification may require retrieval of the content signing certificate